Euro to Naira Exchange Rate Today (Latest Update)

 As was earlier said, Nigeria is a country that’s immensely blessed with so many natural resources, not just oil.

-We have huge deposits of limestone, Iron ore, lead, coal, columbite, bitumen, and even gold.
+We have huge deposits of limestone, iron ore, lead, coal, columbite, bitumen, and even gold.

 These resources are largely untapped, and even when they are, the funds go into private pockets instead of the economy.